 Sometime in late 1993 at the Semitic Museum of Harvard University there was a public reception for all the participants and an exhibition of Diness’s photographs.
 Funding for the extensive research and for the exhibition came from several foundations and many individuals.
 For the occasion Harvard University Press produced a handsome catalogue containing both the story of Mendel John Diness (1827-1900) and annotated copies of the photographs in the exhibit.

 The catalogue is titled “Capturing the Holy Land: M. J. Diness and the Beginnings of Photography in Jerusalem.”
 The information and basic facts of the story used in this article are from that catalogue.
 The author expresses his profound gratitude for the use of this material.
-Disciples and members of the Stone-Campbell heritage will find a copy of the catalogue at Disciples of Christ Historical Society, Nashville, Tennessee or at the Disciples Seminary Foundation, Claremont, California.
+Disciples and members of the Stone-Campbell heritage will find a copy of the catalogue at Disciples of Christ Historical Society, Bethany, West Virginia or at the Disciples Seminary Foundation, Claremont, California.
 A limited number of catalogues are available for purchase from the Semitic Museum of Harvard University, Cambridge, Massachusetts.

 Dr. McAllister is co-author of Journey in Faith: A History of the Christian Church (Disciples of Christ).
 He is a lifetime member of the Historical Society’s Board of Trustees.